newrelic/newrelic_microsoft_sqlserver_plugin/README.md

 This will stop and remove the service.
 The binaries and config files will still be in the `INSTALLDIR` and log files are not deleted.
 If you wish to remove these, it must be done manually.

+## Credits
+The New Relic Microsoft SQL Server plugin was originally authored by https://github.com/edchapel, https://github.com/jstromwick, and Mike Merrill.
+Subsequent updates and support are provided by [New Relic](http://newrelic.com/platform).